 More information about the Wall trail

-Tip 9: Along the Teltow Canal
+Tip 9: Walk along the Teltow Canal

 This tour through the south of Berlin runs along the Teltow Canal to Steglitz.
 Start from Tempelhofer Hafen and continue walking along the banks of the Teltow Canal.
 The shore path is particularly beautiful during an Indian summer, when the leaves of the trees slowly change colour and the natural spectacle can be seen as a reflection on the water surface when the sun is shining.
 On the way to Steglitz you pass a number of bridges until you cross the canal at the Edenkobener Steg.
 From here it is only a few minutes to the beautiful Stadtpark Steglitz.